shiva11344/NS-3-ECN-Wait/introduction.md

       congestion.
       The receiver of the packet echoes the congestion indication to the sender, which reduces its transmission rate as if it detected a dropped packet.

       The Negotiation of ECN involves only TCP headers.
 It is as follows

 ![ecn-diagram-1](https://user-images.githubusercontent.com/43876863/47962282-8e9d4380-e040-11e8-93b9-c6b43ac949a0.jpg)

+### ECN-aware Routers:

+        Explicit Congestion Notification is inherently coupled with the idea of Active Queue Management.The primary goal of AQM algorithms is to allow network operators simultaneously to achieve high throughput and low average delay by detecting incipient congestion.
+This is achieved by sending appropriate indications to the endpoints before the queue overflows.
+However, the method of informing sources of congestion is not limited  to dropping  packets, as is the case with non-AQM-enabled FIFO queues.Instead, AQM-enabled routers can mark packets during congestion by setting the ECN bit in the packets’ header.

 ### ECN operations on IP: